 Due to the wide scope and diversity of activities, Baden-Württemberg has not defined its own "green" categories, but uses the categories of the existing Frameworks as a basis for project identification and reporting.
-The following table shows these categories and the relevant eligibility criteria 11, which are shown as an illustration rather than an exhaustive list, since the relevant technical criteria and/or legal definitions of the EU Taxonomy are applied, where possible.
+The following table shows these categories and the relevant eligibility criteria 11, which are shown as an illustration rather than an exhaustive list, since the relevant Technical Screening Criteria and/or legal definitions of the EU Taxonomy Delegated Acts are applied, where possible.
+Baden-Württemberg provides a full account of the extent of alignment with Technical Screening Criteria (TSC) for all projects as part of the second party opinion.
+This includes transparency on cases, in which projects cannot be matched to economic activities or criteria cannot be fully confirmed due to lack of data.